mpv-player/mpv/DOCS/man/input.rst

     determine it yourself, for example by using the ``working-directory`` property.

+``stream-open-filename``
+    The full path to the currently played media.
+This is different only from ``path`` in special cases.
+In particular, if ``--ytdl=yes`` is used, and the URL is detected by ``youtube-dl``, then the script will set this property to the actual media URL.
+This property should be set only during the ``on_load`` or ``on_load_fail`` hooks, otherwise it will have no effect (or may do something implementation defined in the future).
+The property is reset if playback of the current media ends.

 ``media-title``
     If the currently played file has a ``title`` tag, use that.